eBay/tsv-utils/docs/ToolReference.md

 * `--V|version` - Print version information and exit.
 * `--H|header` - Treat the first line of each file as a header.
 * `--d|delimiter CHR` - Field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)
 * `--or` - Evaluate tests as an OR rather than an AND.
-This applies globally.
 * `--v|invert` - Invert the filter, printing lines that do not match.
-This applies globally.

 **Tests:**